fabiog1901/pgworkload/README.md

 The user has complete control of what statements the transactions actually execute, and what transactions are executed in which order.

-`pgworkload` can seed a database with random generated data, whose definition is supplied in a YAML file.
+`pgworkload` can seed a database with random generated data, whose definition is supplied in a YAML file and can be extracted from a DDL SQL file.

-A .sql file can be supplied to create the schema and run any special queries, eg. Zone Configuration changes.

 ## Example